uberspark/uberxmhf/trustvisor/doc/sealing-attestation.md

     * TOS bit: According to TPM PC client spec, it is used to control the behavior of resettable PCRs (17-22).
 If TOS bit is false, PCR 17-22 will be reset to -1; otherwise, 0.
     * *Can TPM audit session help us in detecting unintended PCR extend?* No, TPM has an internal audit digest (AD), an internal audit monotonic counter (AMC), and an external audit log (AL).
 AL records the hashes of all audited events since audit session starts.
 AD holds the hash of external AL. AMC is for sequencing audited events.
 When an audit session closes, the TPM will sign the concatenation of AD, AMC and AL. The owner of TPM can change which event is audited.
 With the audit session, we can detect PCR extend operation.
 However, *because the PCR extend operations is not authenticated, we still don't know whether an extend to PCR 20 of locality 2 is from TV or untrusted OS*.
 In addition, OS is the owner of TPM, so it can change the behavior of audit session.
 Thus, audit session may not help us here.

-* Bit-rotted master / long-term secret key / seed ideas.
-Too hard to keep in sync with code.
-Let the code be the one and only specification for precisely how these secrets are manipulated for the time being.
-    * TrustVisor needs the ability to output some data to non-volatile storage so that sealed storage and other micro-TPM features continue to work after reboots, etc. However, to fully provide these properties and provide crash resilience, etc., is a good bit of work.
-We want PAL developers to be able to proceed even while the backend may be in flux.
-First, we need to know what data needs to be saved:

-    * Determine the set of "secrets" that TrustVisor needs to maintain:
-        * MasterSecret (e.g., 20 bytes, kept in NV RAM).
-In the *Small State Trick* implementation, this is the only long-term state (other than counters for freshness which is currently a big *XXX TODO XXX*).
-Let's call this the *Level 0 Secret*
-        * Backup MasterSecret.
-When TrustVisor gets upgraded, it needs to be able to recover if the upgrade fails.
-Thus, we need a way to retain the old MasterSecret until the first successful startup with the new version of TrustVisor.
-        * 8-byte master counter.
-Used to provide system-wide rollback protection.
-        * Derived Level 1 Secrets, *L1Secrets*:
-    *    * *L1 Secret symmetric encryption key* for encrypting sealed storage (e.g., `SHA1(MasterSecret||"SymEncSSKey")`).
-    *    * *L1 Secret symmetric MAC key* for integrity protecting (e.g., via HMAC) sealed storage (e.g., `SHA1(MasterSecret||"SymHmacSSKey")`).
-Note that this effectively binds micro-TPM seal ciphertexts to the physical platform where they were created, and prevents the same PAL on a different physical host from unsealing micro-TPM-sealed data.
-    *    * *L1 Secret PRNG Seed* (random value) for seeding PRNG (e.g., `SHA1(MasterSecret||"PrngSeed")`).
-This PRNG could optionally be used to generate the RSA signing keypair *TvHwSwBridgeSigner*.
-Note: we only need this to support the *Small State Trick* described above.
-With the *Quick and Dirty* *UnifiedTvHwSwBridgeSigner* there is no need for this.